Load Restoration in Islanded Microgrids: Formulation and Solution Strategies: Convex Relaxation and Solution using Model Predictive Control

-In this section, we consider relaxations to problem~\eqref{eq:optprob} which make it amenable to being solved with MPC.
-The MPC approach involves solving~\eqref{eq:optprob} over subhorizons of $\mcal{T}$, and using the subhorizon-optimal solutions to construct a near-optimal solution over $\mcal{T}$~\cite{JBR:2000}.
-However, the power flow constraint~\eqref{eq:PFcons4} and CC~\eqref{eq:complementarity} are non-convex and therefore hinder MPC implementation using efficient convex solvers.
-Thus we provide relaxations for the same in the following subsections.
+In this section, we consider convex relaxations to problem~\eqref{eq:optprob}, which make it amenable to MPC.
+The MPC approach involves solving~\eqref{eq:optprob} over subhorizons of $\mcal{T}$, followed by using the subhorizon-optimal solutions to construct a near-optimal solution over $\mcal{T}$~\cite{JBR:2000}.
+The non-convexity arising from DistFlow equations~\eqref{eq:PFcons3} can be addressed using a well-studied second-order cone relaxation $v_{i,t}l_{ij,t} \geq |S_{ij,t}|^2$, equivalently written as a second-order cone,